d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ### Collecting Parameters from Nested Blocks

-Let's see how the parameter naming conventions work if we nest multiple blocks inside each other.
+Let us see how the parameter naming conventions work if we nest multiple blocks inside each other.
 For that we first define a function that produces Blocks (a Block factory, so to speak) and then